jannette-wang/sweet-aus/README.md

-- 👋 Hi, I’m @Jannette Wang
+- 👋 Hi, I’m @Jannette Wang.
 - 👀 I’m interested in Azure Cloud and Automation
 - 🌱 I’m currently using Terraform
 - 💞️ I’m looking to collaborate on any of DevOps or Cloud team